Lab Sheet 4

 };

 A destructor may be called either when the object goes out of scope or when it is destroyed explicitly using the delete operator.
 A destructor, like a constructor, has the same name as that of the class but is prefixed by the tilde ('~') symbol.
 A class cannot have more than one destructor.
-And destructor can't take arguments or specify a return value.
+A destructor can't take arguments or specify a return value.
 The most common use of the destructor is to de-allocate memory that was allocated for the object by the constructor.
-A destroctor for above program is can be created as:
+A destructor for the above program can be created as:

 {